ZipCPU/wb2axip/README.md

   the rest of the bus does as well.
 Supports continuous, fixed address or incrementing, and aborted transactions.

-  Both this core and the one above it depend upon all stream addresses being aligned.
+  Both this core and the one above it depend upon all stream words being aligned to the stream.

   *This core has been both formally verified and checked in simulation.*